-To that end, we’ve created a resource page for juniors, sophomores, and their families, and we update it regularly.
-We are also hosting frequently scheduled webinars to address all of the current testing-related issues.
+To that end, we are hosting frequently scheduled webinars to address all of the current testing-related issues.

 It’s a difficult and, in many instances, devastating time for so many individuals, businesses, and institutions around the world.
 My sister lives in northern Italy, and my brother is on the verge of shutting down his restaurant.
 No one is really “immune” to COVID-19, and at a minimum, we are all testing positive for deep, COVID-related angst.

 For juniors and their parents, though, there is a specific kind of anxiousness as the normal process for applying to college has been turned on its head.
 SAT and ACT test dates have been canceled.
 Shortened versions of AP exams will be offered for students to take at home.
 Grades for the second half of the year are uncertain.
 Sports and other extracurricular activities have all been canceled.
 And there is uncertainty about how colleges will view applicants from the high school class of 2021.

 I hope the notes below provide some reassurance and clarity as you navigate this process.